DNG files – Rawview utility – Generalized Read Raw – Creating Synthetic raw images

 - Bayer arrangement (location of red channel).

-- Output file Save the file (currently Bayer RAW-only) None (do not save; read-only), PNG file, or JPEG file.
-Files saved as PNG or JPG can be opened with Rawview.
+- Output file Save the file.
+None (do not save; read-only), PNG, JPEG, TIFF or HDR (Radiance) file.
+Undemosaiced files can be opened with Rawview.

-- Test Saves the settings, then reads and displays a raw image file (example on right).
+- Convert/Test Saves the settings, then reads and displays a raw image file or batch of files (example on right).
 If the actual size of the file read is not equal to the Pixel Width x Height, the image will be displayed with the same Width and an adjusted height and two diagnostic images (shown below; for estimating the correct width) are displayed.
 The text below the plot displays the specified Width, Height, and W x H and the actual number of pixels returned (which will equal W x H if the correct values have been chosen).
+Available output formats include PNG, JPEG, TIFF, and HDR (Imatest 5.0+).

 - OK Saves the settings and closes the Read Raw setup window.